 Our organizations represent the U.S. real estate sector, a driving force of our nation's economy.
 The value of America's commercial real estate is estimated at \$22.5 trillion, or about 44% of the market capitalization of all U.S. publicly traded companies.
 The value of new residential construction alone is estimated at 4.5% of U.S. GDP, while development and operations of new and existing commercial buildings contribute an estimated \$2.5 trillion to U.S. GDP.
-Our sector supports about 14 million direct U.S. jobs.
-Approximately \$900 billion in pension funds and other investment vehicles help secure the retirement nest eggs of America's workers who rely on real estate investments for competitive returns, steady dividend income, and portfolio risk reduction.
+Our sector supports approximately 14 million direct U.S. jobs.
+Some \$900 billion in pension funds and other investment vehicles help secure the retirement nest eggs of America's workers who rely on real estate investments for competitive returns, steady dividend income, and portfolio risk reduction.

-The real estate sector strongly supports the Trump Administration's bold agenda to unleash American energy dominance.
-We can play a major role in helping achieve this goal with support of the nonregulatory, overwhelmingly non-partisan ENERGY STAR Buildings program.
+The real estate sector strongly supports the non-regulatory, overwhelmingly non-partisan ENERGY STAR Buildings program.
+We urge FY'26 appropriations to continue funding the ENERGY STAR program at current levels.
 Our industry relies upon ENERGY STAR more than any other voluntary public-private partnership developed and maintained by the United States government.
-Congress charged DOE to administer ENERGY STAR jointly with EPA.
-The real estate industry has worked collaboratively for many years to support both agencies' evolving roles under their Memorandum of Understanding, so that ENERGY STAR stays current to reflect ever-changing market conditions and technological advancements.
+Congress has expressly authorized ENERGY STAR in legislation (see attachment), and has delegated responsibilities to the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Energy (DOE) to administer jointly this effective non-regulatory, market-driven program.
+Our organizations have worked collaboratively for many years with both agencies to ensure that ENERGY STAR stays true to its statutory mission, reflects our industry's input, and stays current to reflect ever-changing market conditions and technological advancements.

 Our members' buildings touch virtually every aspect of American life.
 They own, develop, construct, finance, and manage all types of income-producing properties in every U.S. market and abroad.
 We provide housing for our citizens, offices for our businesses, and classrooms for our students.
 Patients heal in our health care facilities and innovation happens in our laboratories.
-Our data centers are critical for AI technologies and crypto asset markets; our cell towers enable communication; and our warehouses support supply chains for storing and transporting goods.
-Our members own shopping centers where commerce happens, and hotels where we connect with family and friends.
+Our data centers are critical for Al technologies and crypto asset markets; our cell towers enable communication; and our warehouses support supply chains for storing and transporting goods.
+Our members own shopping centers where commerce happens, and hotels that fuel local economies through business travel and tourism - and support communities during major events and emergencies.

 All of these real estate assets rely on the ENERGY STAR buildings program.
 ENERGY STAR helps the real estate industry benchmark its energy use, identify underperforming buildings, track improvements, report to investors, gain insights to guide efficiency capital improvements, and earn performance recognition.
 Last year alone, more than 330,000 buildings - comprising nearly 25% of U.S. commercial building floor space - used Portfolio Manager, ENERGY STAR's secure, open-source, online software.
 It is our industry's standard business tool to measure how much energy a building uses and saves.
-Real estate assets that do more with less energy - as quantified, monetized, and recognized through Portfolio Manager and other ENERGY STAR offerings - are critical to achieve key elements of your February 5 secretarial order:
+Real estate assets that do more with less energy - as quantified, monetized, and recognized through Portfolio Manager and other ENERGY STAR offerings - are critical to: